maroba/manati/docs/deploy.md

 variables, like an email address, a URL for the project (like the github repository) and of course, the name variable should be the same as the package that you want to submit.
 The version variable is also crucial, because you can only upload code of a given version once.
 So you may have to adjust it.
+In any case, make sure that the name of your package is not already taken by someone else (check on [pypi.org](https://pypi.org)).

 If you have set up the project structure with *manati*, you are already done with all settings and ready to deploy.